"Made in Japan" engineers find second life in China

 Stemming the outflow of engineers to Chinese manufacturers appears to be impossible.

-Sany Heavy Co Ltd, Geely Automobile Holdings Ltd and BYD Co Ltd all told Reuters they had employed Japanese engineers to boost their technological know-how.
+Sany Heavy Co Ltd (600031.SS), Geely Automobile Holdings Ltd (0175.HK) and BYD Co Ltd (1211.HK) 002594.SZ all told Reuters they had employed Japanese engineers to boost their technological know-how.
 They declined to comment further.

 In addition to the large companies, there are thousands of smaller manufacturers across China.
 While not all have the deep pockets to hire expat engineers, some might find the cost of importing technology may not be as high as it used to be.